I am a Patient looking for Disease/Treatment Information related to

 This fact sheet provides information about how your disease and treatment may affect your sexuality and intimate relationships.

 Blood cancer and certain treatments such as chemotherapy can lower blood cell counts.
 Low blood cell counts can lead to serious complications during cancer treatment.

 Cancer patients, especially those undergoing chemotherapy, are more likely to get infections because of their weakened immune systems.

 Treatment-free remission (TFR) is achieved when a patient who has discontinued TKI therapy maintains a deep molecular response (DMR) and does not need to restart treatment.

 This booklet will help you to decide if a clinical trial is right for you.

 This is currently out of stock.
 Check back soon to order a copy.
 This booklet describes a number of diagnostic and monitoring tests and what to expect.

+This is currently out of stock.
 This booklet provides questions to ask your healthcare team and lists common side effects and their management.